 For example, if you or your partner became ill, had an accident or worst still pass away, apart from the emotional impact, what would the financial consequences be for you and the rest of your family?

 It might be that the household is relying on their income.
 This could have a potentially devastating impact.
 The good news is you can insure yourselves against some of these situations, which can help to provide a vital financial cushion.

 Do I need Income Protection?

 For most people, the most important product to consider is an Income Protection policy.
 This type of policy will pay you a replacement income if you were unable to work as a result of an accident or sickness.
 The most common reasons for claims are due to back problems and mental health issues.
-You can learn about becoming financially stable here at The Money Advice Service.

 Having an Income Protection policy in place would mean that you will still benefit from the security of an ongoing income and you can concentrate on getting better without the stress of worrying about money.

 Do I need Critical Illness Insurance?

 Critical Illness Insurance cover also makes sense for many people.
 This type of policy would pay out a lump sum in the event of you being diagnosed with an illness covered by the policy.

 Most critical illness policies cover between 40 – 80 specific conditions, but it would pay to take advice as the ‘policy wording’ can differ tremendously between one policy and the next.
 All Critical Illness Insurance policies cover certain cancers, multiple sclerosis, heart attacks, strokes, kidney failure, coronary artery bypasses, and major organ transplants.

 Many people take out critical illness cover to ensure their mortgage debt would be paid off if they were to be diagnosed with one of these serious conditions.
 However, even if the cost of this level of cover is too much, it is always possible to arrange a lower sum assured to keep the costs within your budget.
 After all, some cover is better than none.